shahabkaz/Samples/README.md

 6. Self-Control project:
     * MCA analysis: A sample R code to do MCA analysis (because of specific nature of our data samples - being 0 or 1) and get an overview about clustering the properties.
     * prediction models: Using scikit-learn (mostly) to implement different ML algorithms to predict how various properties can affect the food category for a consumer.
-7. Churn Prediction: A sample of prediction of "churn".
-The sample file also includes the description of what has been done.
-8. Data Science Exam: Visualizing the same problem in Data Mining Exam (including the R code).
+7. Data Science Exam: Visualizing the same problem in Data Mining Exam (including the R code).
 In addition I have run different ML models on the same data.
-9. Face Detection: The small Python code uses Tensorflow and Keras to detect if a face is "front" or "side" with 90% accuracy rate just by having a really small dataset (100 front and 100 side data points)!
+8. Face Detection: The small Python code uses Tensorflow and Keras to detect if a face is "front" or "side" with 90% accuracy rate just by having a really small dataset (100 front and 100 side data points)!
-10. Machine Learning Exam.pdf: Applying ML algorithms to some problems e.g. detecting the hand written numbers, clustring ... ; but you see just answers.
+9. Machine Learning Exam.pdf: Applying ML algorithms to some problems e.g. detecting the hand written numbers, clustring ... ; but you see just answers.
-11. LEGO project:
+10. LEGO project:
     * LEGO - Topic Modeling.pdf: Topic modeling on project descriptions.
 The words with their probabilities on each topic have been come on page 13.
 For example in 10 topics:
         + topic #0: '0.037*"building" + 0.030*"city" + 0.028*"floor" + 0.025*"room" + 0.020*"roof"'),
         + topic #1: '0.052*"house" + 0.026*"robot" + 0.026*"table" + 0.017*"family" + 0.014*"bed"'),